-KU student crowned Jumia FIFA 19 champion - Capital Sports
+KU Student Crowned Jumia FIFA 19 Champion - Capital Sports

-NAIROBI, Kenya, Sep 23 – Kenyatta University student Phillip Kimani overcame 150 competitors to be crowned the Jumia FIFA gaming champion in the tournament that went down at the Thika Road Mall on Saturday.
+NAIROBI, Kenya, Sep 25 – Kenyatta University student Phillip Kimani overcame 150 competitors to claim the Jumia FIFA gaming tournament, at the Thika Road Mall, over the weekend.

-Kimani secured a 2-1 aggregate (decided on golden goal rule after 1-1 draw in first leg) victory over Boniface Maina to walk away with the prestigious trophy and Sh50,000 in prize money.
+Kimani secured a 2-1 aggregate (decided on golden goal rule after 1-1 draw in first leg) victory over Boniface Maina to walk away with the prestigious trophy and Shs 50,000 in prize money.

 “It’s a very tough game.
 It reached a point I almost gave up, but I kept holding on until I won it.
 As far I am concerned, this is the best event I have seen so far: from display to features.